montero-melis/2019_translate-verbs_webspider/online_exp/notes_development.md

 ### Guillermo

-- Instructions need some formatting: At least new lines.
-Are italics or bold possible?
-- Default: 10 fields (rather than 5)
-- Exp2 / Exp1 Needs to be replaced with "negation task" / "feature task"
+- Load the right stimuli from the verbs4pilot file

 ### Maarten

-- Counterbalancing of tasks/blocks
+- Counterbalancing of tasks/blocks -- how do we solve it?
-- On transitions to the new experiment, a screen is half visible...

 To do - experiment setup
 -----------------------

+- Add actual DURATION estimate + PAYMENT to the consent form
+- Instructions: add "This is the last task." before via-task

 To add later on (after pilot)